 The dollar continues relatively strong against the euro… plus certain corners of Italy can be among Europe’s best bargains.
 If you are looking for Old World charm at an affordable price, Italy should be at the top of your list.

 Dining out is a key part of Italian culture and something you should budget for when spending time here.
-The daily aperitif, for example, is cherished by every Italian.
+The daily aperitif, for example, Italians cherish them.
 It is one of the best ways to socialize, catch up with old friends, and meet new people.

 Cost of living varies from place to place.
 Like most expat destinations, seaside and town center properties are the most expensive.
-If you are looking to live somewhere peaceful and remote, you can find beautiful old properties at bargain prices.
+If you are looking to live somewhere beautiful you can find old properties at bargain prices.

-The wildest and possibly last unspoiled region in Italy is Abruzzo; one-third of it is designated as a national park.
-The Abruzzo region lies to the east of Rome and has a long Adriatic coastline as well as mountains and the ubiquitous rolling Italian countryside.
-It is perhaps most famous for its olive oil production but is also one of Italy’s top wine-producing regions.
+We´ve always talked about Abruzzo as one of the best places to live in Italy.
+The wildest and least unspoiled region in Italy is Abruzzo.
+National parks consist of one-third of it.
+The Abruzzo region lies to the east of Rome.
+It has a long Adriatic coastline as well as mountains.
+And let´s not forget about the ubiquitous rolling Italian countryside.
+It is most famous for its olive oil production but is also one of Italy’s top wine-producing regions.

-Abruzzo is one of the least densely populated regions in Italy and has been strangely forgotten about by both Italians and the world at large.
+Abruzzo is one of the least populated regions in Italy.
+Both Italians and the world at large have forgotten about it.
 It is popular for its hiking, rock climbing, horseback riding in the summer, and skiing in the winter.

 During the summer the beaches here will get busy.
-In general Italians like to holiday in Italy, and many make the short trip from Rome to bask in the summer sun on Abruzzo’s beaches.
+In general, Italians like to holiday in Italy.
+Many make the short trip from Rome to bask in the summer sun on Abruzzo’s beaches.
 This tradition dates back to Roman times.
-Back then it was the favored holiday destination for wealthy Romans, and there are plenty of Roman ruins which remain to this day.
+Back then it was the favored holiday destination for wealthy Romans.
+You will find plenty of Roman ruins which remain to this day.
 The beaches can be spectacular, and many have coveted EU Blue Flag status.

-The air here is amazingly clean.
+The air here is clean.
 So much so that people who visit and go back to city living notice the pollution like never before.
 Gran Sasso is Italy’s tallest peak.
-Animals include bears, eagles, and wolves, although these animals normally live in the mountains and do not tend to come into contact with humans.
+Animals include bears, eagles, and wolves.
+These animals live in the mountains and do not tend to come into contact with humans.

-Abruzzo is famous for olive farming and is also a top wine producing region.
-Some of the best food in Italy is to be found in Abruzzo.
-Its central location means it is influenced directly by the many different cultures which exist in Italy.
-In Abruzzo, this influence is passed into the food which is a blend of the cuisine from different parts of Italy and its own mountain tradition.
+Abruzzo is famous for olive farming and is also a top wine-producing region.
+Some of the best food in Italy is in Abruzzo.
+Its central location gets influence from many different cultures which exist in Italy.
+In Abruzzo, this influence the cuisine.
+Its own mountain tradition blends the cuisine from different parts of Italy.

 Citta Sant’Angelo and Vasto.

-Thousands of years ago Sicily was part of Greece and one of the most densely populated areas in the world.
-Today it remains one of the most densely populated areas in Italy with many towns and villages.
-The ruins from Ancient Greece are plentiful and well preserved here, and you are constantly reminded of Sicily’s fascinating heritage as you travel through.
+Thousands of years ago Sicily was part of Greece and one of the most populated areas in the world.
+Today it remains one of the most populated areas in Italy with many towns and villages.
+The ruins from Ancient Greece are plentiful and well preserved.
+As you travel through, the breath-taking sceneries remind you of this fascinating heritage.

-Sicily was originally part of the Greek and later the Roman Empire.
-From the 9th to 11th century, the island of Sicily was taken by the Saracens.
-They had a huge influence on the region and its culture, and the effect is still felt today in its architecture, cuisine, and also the local accent.
+Sicily was part of the Greek and later the Roman Empire.
+The Saracens took the island of Sicily from the 9th to 11th century.
+They had a huge influence on the region and its culture.
+The effect is still felt today in its architecture, cuisine, and also the local accent.

 Another lasting legacy of that era is the local sweet tooth.
 Sicilians are so attached to their sweet foods that they eat ice cream in brioche for breakfast.
-Pistachios grow all over the island and are included in many regional dishes.
+Many regional dishes include Pistachios grown all over the island.

 Despite the love of sugar, the life expectancy in Sicily is slightly higher than in the rest of Italy.
 The street food here is also considered to be the best in the country, which for Italy is high praise.

-Sadly, your chances of starting a business in Sicily are slim, and your chances of finding a well-paying job are essentially zero.
-The high unemployment here does mean that prices are fairly cheap, and if you have money coming in from a pension, you will find that you can live a very nice life in Sicily.
+Sadly, your chances of starting a business in Sicily are slim.
+Plus, your chances of finding a well-paying job are close to zero.
+The high unemployment here means that prices are cheap.
+If you have money coming in from a pension, you will find that you can live a very nice life in Sicily.

-Like Abruzzo, Sicily is a very affordable place to buy property in Italy.
+Like Abruzzo, Sicily affordability makes it one of the best places to live in Italy.
 Look for properties on the east side of the island.
-Although the mafia, who tend to congregate on the west side of Sicily, are generally more of a corporation these days and don’t bother expats, they are still best avoided.
+The mafia is still best avoided.
+They tend to congregate on the west side of Sicily.
+Even though they are more of a corporation these days, they don’t bother expats.

-The average high temperature never drops below 15°C. In the summer, the weather is hot but the island benefits form a sea breeze, which keeps things pleasant.
-Perhaps surprisingly, Sicily is also a skiing destination and one of the few places in the world that you can ski down an active volcano.
+The average high temperature never drops below 15° Celsius.
+In the summer, the weather is hot but the island benefits from a sea breeze, which keeps things pleasant.
+Sicily is also a skiing destination and one of the few places in the world that you can ski down an active volcano.
 May to September average at least nine hours of sunshine per day.

 Catania and Siracusa.

-This is where the Italian language was created.
+The Italian language was created in Tuscany.
 Modern Italian is based on both Tuscan and traditional Latin.

 Tuscany was the starting point for the Renaissance.

-As you might expect, therefore, this region is rich with World Heritage and other important cultural and historic sites.
+As you might expect, thus, this region is rich with World Heritages.
+You can also find other important cultural and historic sites.

-What you may not realize is that Tuscany also boasts beautiful beaches that are safe and well maintained.
-However, many of them charge a fee, which is not to everyone’s taste.
+Tuscany also boasts beautiful beaches that are safe and well maintained.
+Yet, many of them charge a fee, which is not to everyone’s taste.

-Tuscany’s coast is lined with spectacular rocky cliffs ideal for hiking and long walks.
-The region’s landscape otherwise is the classic image of rolling Italian fields and forests.
+Tuscany’s coastlines are spectacular rocky cliffs ideal for hiking and long walks.
+The region’s landscape is the classic image of rolling Italian fields and forests.

 Tuscans value freshness and top quality ingredients over difficult recipes and cooking styles.
-They’re also known for their wines, including Chianti, which is produced here.
+They’re also known for their wine production, including Chianti.

-Despite its worldwide popularity, prices in Tuscany can be more affordable than you might imagine.
-No bargains to be found in Florence, for example, but in the surrounding countryside you can find good property buys if you spend time on the ground.
+Despite its popularity, prices in Tuscany can be quite affordable.
+You won´t find bargains in Florence, for example.
+Yet, in the surrounding countryside you can find good property buys if you spend time on the ground.

-Tuscany is sheltered from the worst of Italy’s weather, and it rarely snows here.
-During the summer the temperatures can reach 40°C. Tuscany does not get a vast amount of rain throughout the year.
+The worst of Italy’s weather won’t be in Tuscany – It rarely snows here.
+During the summer the temperatures can reach 40° Celsius.
+Tuscany does not get a vast amount of rain throughout the year.

 Best Areas To Live